 And what is now an elegant lobby and restaurant was once the spot where guests of the Baron arrived in their horse-drawn carriages for the festivities.
 It’s incredible to look up at the ornate ceilings and imagine the hotel as it once was with carriages unloading well-heeled party-goers.

 Van Brienen passed away in 1873 and in 1881, the property was purchased by a wine merchant and his wife (daughter of a famous hotelier) and later that year the city palace would begin a new life as the Hotel Des Indes.

 The hotel was an instant success and, over the next 130 years, she would play host to kings, world leaders and celebrities.
-Van Brienen’s distinctive tastes still permeate the hotel with elegant touches like the Louis XVI-style furnishings and the monogram “B” on the door handles.
+Van Brienen’s distinctive tastes still permeate the hotel.
+From elegant touches like the Louis XVI-style furnishings to the monogram “B” on the door handles.

-From there, we took a walk through the 13th century Binnenhof, considered the cultural center of the city.
-The trees along the water blazed with fall colors and there was a mild chill in the air, it was a perfect day for a walk.
+From there, we take a stroll through the 13th-century Binnenhof, considered the cultural center of the city.
+The trees along the water blaze with fall colors and there’s a mild chill in the air.
+It’s the perfect autumn day for a walk.

 We cross the street, mindful of the city’s many cyclists whizzing by, and into the cobbled streets of a neighborhood called the Plaats.